kevindrmo/kldr-project/README.md

 ---

-<sub>Built with ❤️ by Kevin for Data Analysis with Python Course of University of Zurich</sub>
+<sub>Built by Kevin Di Raimo for the Data Analysis with Python Course of University of Zurich</sub>
 </p>